Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

+b$)$ an additional choice of an integer number in the range from $0$ to $(d-1)^2$ $($describing the last element of the virtual Morse function, i.e. the number of negative critical values$)$.

+All abstract virtual Morse functions from such a set can be obtained from each other by elementary surgeries $s2$, $s5$ and $s6$. \end{lemma}

-{\it Proof.} In the case of functions with only real critical points, the second element of a virtual morsification (the string of intersection indices of vanishing cycles with the set or real points) can be reconstructed from the intersection indices of these vanishing cycles with each other and from the Morse indices of corresponding critical points, see Theorem 3.1 in \S V.3 of \cite{APLT}.
-Therefore this element does not imply any restrictions, and any virtual morsification defining our D-graph is characterized by a total ordering of its vertices and the number of negative critical values.
-The last number in our case does not participate in any way in the calculations and can be chosen arbitrarily.
+{\it Proof.} In the case of functions with only real critical points, the second element of a virtual Morse function (i.e., the string of intersection indices of vanishing cycles with the set of real points) can be reconstructed from the Morse indices of the corresponding critical points and the intersection indices of these vanishing cycles with each other, see Theorem 3.1 in \S V.3 of \cite{APLT}.
+Therefore, this element does not imply any restrictions, and any virtual Morse function defining a D-graph is determined by this D-graph, a total order of its vertices and the number of negative critical values.
+The latter number in our case does not participate in any way in the calculations and can be chosen arbitrarily.